Recap of Part One

 - Sugar/carb cravings remain but controllable most of the time.

-Jennifer’s case illustrates that although you can improve your health with various therapies, deeper imbalances often remain and can only be corrected with targeted nutritional therapy.
+Rachel’s case illustrates that although you can improve your health with various therapies, deeper imbalances often remain and can only be corrected with targeted nutritional therapy.
 Most therapies are superficial and do not correct the deeper imbalances.

-Jennifer’s case also illustrates how balancing your metabolism can alleviate many conditions at the same time.
+Rachel’s case also illustrates how balancing your metabolism can alleviate many conditions at the same time.
 This occurs because balancing your metabolism improves your energy production and efficiency, which allows your body to function better on many levels.

 This is just the beginning of Rachel’s healing journey.
 It will probably take her a few years to really restore her health, but she says it has been a huge relief that she can see and feel that she is moving in the right direction.

-For more information about nutritional balancing and hair analysis, click here.
+To get started with nutritional balancing and hair analysis, click here.